Nupurbhoir/Nupurbhoir/README.md

 # Hi there, I'm Nupur Bhoir! 👋

 Welcome to my GitHub profile!
-I'm a first-year B.Tech Computer Science student at ITM School of Future Tech.
+I'm a Third-year B.Tech Computer Science student at ITM School of Future Tech.
 I love coding and exploring new technologies to build innovative projects.
 Here, you'll find a collection of my projects and experiments as I grow my skills in programming.

 ---